milessabin/milessabin.com/src/html/_posts/2016-05-11-scalac-hacking.md

 compiled compiler to build a test source file) cycle taking 5-10 minutes.
 This made the sort of exploratory programming that a lot of us do when getting to know an unfamiliar codebase (you know what I mean, sprinkling `println`'s and seeing what happens) at best tedious if not completely impractical.
-I believe that the compiler team improved on this using Zinc (and, going further back fsc), but for a casual Sunday afternoon compiler hacker it was not at all obvious how to get these set up an operating effectively.
+I believe that the compiler team improved on this using Zinc (and, going further back, fsc), but for a casual Sunday afternoon compiler hacker it was not at all obvious how to get these set up and operating effectively.

 But times have changed for the better.
-We now have an SBT based build that makes working with the compiler tree dramatically easier &mdash; on my fairly lightweight laptop I get an edit/compile/test cycle in the single digit seconds.
-It's hard to exaggerate just how much easier it is to make progress than it used to be!
+We now have an SBT based build that makes working with the compiler tree dramatically easier.
+On my laptop I get an edit/compile/test cycle in the single digit seconds &mdash; It's hard to exaggerate just how much easier it is to make progress than it used to be!

-I gave a rough outline of the trajectory of my fix for SI-2712 in [my talk][flatmap-talk] at [flatMap][flatmap] at the beginning of May, and I promised then that I would post a more detailed write up of the mechanics ... this is that post.
-Everything that follows is accurate as of the early May 2016 ...
-I'll update it if things change and if you spot anything which is out of date, please let me know.
+I gave a rough outline of the trajectory of my fix for SI-2712 in [my talk][flatmap-talk] at [flatMap(Oslo)][flatmap] at the beginning of May, and I promised then that I would post a more detailed write up of the mechanics ... this is that post.
+Everything that follows is accurate as of the early May 2016 &mdash; I'll update it if things change, and if you spot anything which is out of date, please let me know.

+Herewith the walkthrough ...

 ### Fork the compiler on github and clone